ko-ichi-h/khcoder/.github/ISSUE_TEMPLATE/10_01_en_errors.md

 labels: error
 ---

+Please edit the following template and write your question contents.

 **The error message as detailed as possible**
 Please do not abbreviate or translate the message.
 Please tell me as it is, verbatim.
 If you don't like to type, you can attach a screenshot.